 Can Georgia LPC SW and MFT’s legally administer psychological testing and diagnose mental conditions?
 GA SB 319 amending the Composite Board of Professional Counselors, Social Workers and Marriage and Family Therapists law was passed legislative session 2016.
-This page contains a weekly chronology of the most accurate and reliable information available on this new law.
-You may want to bookmark this page.
+Follow this page for breaking reports on rules, regulations and law impacting therapists.

 The Amended 2016 GA Composite Board Law Title 43-10A

 The driving force behind the amendments to recent law was the professional association that represents Licensed Professional Counselors in the State of Georgia, the Licensed Professional Counselors Association of Georgia.
 The law contains many other elements and changes that impact everyone licensed by the Composite Board- GA Social Workers, Marriage and Family Therapists and Professional Counselors.
 The primary issues in addition to diagnosing are related to continuing education requirements and the various instruments used for psychological testing.
 See below for breaking updates on what you need to do to be in compliance.
 The Composite Board and Psychology Board are discussing rule changes that interpret the new law for diagnose and psychological testing.
 The current Composite Board Rules.

 5/5/17: Board Votes Unanimously to Accept 135-12 Proposed Rules

 Have the new diagnose and testing rules officially passed?
 Not quite–the rules will be sent to the governor who has 90 days to approve, change or veto them.
 They will then be sent back the the Board Executive Director and once received after 21 days will become effective.
 It could be August 2017 or later when the rules are official.
 Stay tuned for developments on how the board begins to enforce this new rule.

 4/10/17: Composite Board Public Rules Hearing: May 5 2017, 2:20 pm, Macon Georgia